unguest/Random-Number-Game/README.md

  ## Functionnalities

  - [x] Time To Find counter
- - [ ] Scoreboard stored in a file and printable
+ - [x] Scoreboard stored in a file and printable at the screen
  - [ ] Copy your score to the clipboard